“Where knowledge and community meet to build a better future.”

-A new 60,000 square-foot Main Library with structured parking at North Mays and East Milam would replace the existing 43,000 square-foot library at East Main and Sheppard.
+A new 65,000 square-foot Main Library with structured parking, located on the block directly north of the current library site, will replace the existing 43,000 square-foot library at East Main and Sheppard.

 PGAL is selected as the library project architect.
 The architectural and engineering services agreement includes a comprehensive needs assessment, program development, design and construction administration.